Abdullah-88/Activator/README.md

 # Activator

-GLU Activations as The Core Functions of a Vision Transformer
+Activator: GLU Activation Function as the Core Component of a Vision Transformer

 Abdullah Nazhat Abdullah, Tarkan Aydin